New York Sen. Kirsten Gillibrand Announces 2020 Presidential Run

 She's the second senator to enter the Democratic primary, after Massachusetts Sen. Elizabeth Warren announced an exploratory committee on Dec.
 31. Several other Democratic senators are also eyeing bids, including California Sen. Kamala Harris, New Jersey Sen. Cory Booker and Minnesota Sen. Amy Klobuchar.
 Former Housing and Urban Development Secretary Julian Castro is also running, as is Hawaii Rep. Tulsi Gabbard.

 Gillibrand was appointed to the Senate in 2009, succeeding Hillary Clinton when she became secretary of state.
 Before that, Gillibrand served one term in the House representing the Albany area.
 She won a special election in 2010 to finish out Clinton's term and was re-elected in 2012 and 2018.
+In a debate last fall, Gillibrand said she would serve out her six year term, which if she were to win the race for president, she would not do.

+In a campaign video published shortly after she announced her exploratory committee, Gillibrand detailed many issues she's worked on, including transparency in government, not accepting corporate PAC money and helping push through the 9/11 health bill.

 The 52-year-old Gillibrand has long been seen as a possible presidential candidate.
 In the Senate, she's worked on legislation to combat sexual assault in the military and on college campuses, championed federal family leave and worked to elect more women to office.